Cinnamon and Kale

 What you'll love about the recipe

-- Gluten-free, grain-free and oat-free flapjacks.
-Although oats are gluten-free, some coeliacs can have issues with the proteins in oats, so this alternative flapjack-style snack is made with no oats
+• Gluten-free, grain-free and oat-free flapjacks.
+Although oats are gluten-free, some coeliacs can have issues with the protein in oats, so this alternative flapjack-style snack is made with no oats.
+You might also like this oat free oatmeal.

 Ingredients